NOMANA-IT/.github/profile/README.md

 ---

 This configuration enables a scalable, containerized microservice architecture with **Node.js** for application logic, **PostgreSQL** for database management, **pgAdmin** for database administration, **Rundeck** for automation, **Keycloak OIDC** for authentication, and **Filebrowser** for file management. **Traefik** serves as the reverse proxy, handling routing and applying security middleware for all services.

+---

+##  About us 👋
+### Franck Blettner / Founder of Nomana-IT
+With over two decades of dedicated experience in JD Edwards, I have cultivated a deep expertise, acquired extensive knowledge, and established a robust network of partners within the integration ecosystem surrounding this ERP platform.
+Throughout this journey, I've honed my skills in crafting intricate architectures, seamless interfaces, leveraging cutting-edge technologies, and ensuring robust security measures.
+Among my notable achievements is the development of a comprehensive management tool tailored to enhance the security and compliance of Oracle licenses, showcasing my commitment to innovation and excellence in the field.